nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 > **💡 Notes:**
 > - A group with a unique identifier of `[GROUP_ID]` has to exist before it can be edited.
 > - Each name in `[NAME1 NAME2 ...]` for a particular group should be unique.
-> - There are 2 editable fields: group name and the persons in the group.
+> - There are 2 editable fields: _group name_ and the _list of individuals_ in the group.
 >  - At least 1 field has to be edited for the command to run.
 >  - More than 1 field can be edited in a single run of the command.
 >